starship/starship/docs/de-DE/config/README.md

 ## Rust

 By default the `rust` module shows the currently installed version of Rust.
-Das Modul wird gezeigt, wenn mindestens einer der folgenden Punkte erfüllt ist:
+The module will be shown if any of the following conditions are met:

 - Das aktuelle Verzeichnis enthält eine `Cargo.toml`-Datei
 - Das aktuelle Verzeichnis enthält eine Datei mit der `.rs`-Erweiterung